Julian de Guzman: Skoda Xanthi

 Following the 2013 CONCACAF Gold Cup in late July, de Guzman signed for Skoda Xanthi in the Superleague Greece.
 His debut came in a third round UEFA Europa League match against Standard Liège on August 1.
 He scored in the second leg of the series on August 8, but Skoda Xanthi would lose 4–2 on aggregate.
 He made his league debut for the club on August 17 in a 3–0 loss to P.A.O.K.
 After his contract expired, he looked for a club in or near Germany to be closer to his family, but he has not found anything as of yet.

 Ottawa Fury

 After several months without a club he was rumoured to be signing with Columbus Crew following a training spell with the MLS club, however a week later de Guzman signed with Ottawa Fury of the North American Soccer League on March 27, 2015.
 He made his debut on April 4 against the Carolina RailHawks.

 On December 16, 2015, de Guzman re-signed with Ottawa for the 2016 season.
 He was subsequently named captain of the club on March 9, 2016.

+Gloucester Celtic FC

+He came out of retirement during the pandemic to play amateur soccer with local side Gloucester Celtic FC.
+He helped the team win the 2021 Ontario Cup.